Madagascar

 If the annual revenue is less than MGA 400 million, a deduction of 30% is applicable on the gross revenue.
 However, the annual deduction cannot exceed MGA 2 million.

-A tax reduction of 2% of the amount of purchases of goods and services and equipment subject to regular invoices, of salaries and other employer charges, subject to CNaPS, of health coverage expenditure within the limit of 5% of the payroll, and of donations in kind or in cash for the benefit of foundations recognized as being of public utility, is applicable.
+A tax reduction of 2% of the amount of purchases of goods and services and equipment subject to regular invoices and having been the subject of a declaration in the right of communication, of salaries and other employer charges, of health coverage expenditure within the limit of 5% of the payroll, and of donations in-kind or in-cash for the benefit of foundations recognised as being of public utility is applicable.
 However, tax due cannot be less than 3% of the turnover.